 From check-in to check-out, The Ritz-Carlton is all about service.
 They take your bags and your car, ask your name, check you in quick.
 If you need extra pillows or towels or even ice, they’ll bring it right to you almost before you hang up the phone asking for it.
 Plus, they have all the little things you might forget, like a toothbrush.
 My daughter always forgets something so it’s nice to know the concierge has it!

 The hotel also has a car service that is complimentary within a mile radius of the hotel.
 We took the car to Chinatown since we were starving, and then walked back.

 We stayed in a standard queen room, with two queen beds and a gorgeous bathroom.
 The entry had a full wall sized mirror that was perfect for getting ready, and Jordan loved the settee.
 The beds were so comfortable.
 We liked them better than our brand-new mattresses at home, and Jordan has already begged for a “Ritz-Carlton pillow”.
 The TV is set up for Netflix and other streaming, and there were ample plugs for us to use – even in the bathroom.
 Those are always important for girls getting ready!

 4. The Gym

 I always take the time to go to the gym at a hotel – gotta work off all the vacation food!
-My jaw dropped when I saw the gym at The Ritz Carlton San Francisco – it’s a FULL gym with several treadmills, elliptical machines, and bikes.
-There’s a weight area with balls and foam rollers plus and entire full sized quiet yoga room.
-Jordan enjoyed her walk on the treadmill; they were even connected to youtube and Netflix!
+My jaw dropped when I saw the fitness center at The Ritz Carlton San Francisco – it’s a FULL gym with several treadmills, elliptical machines, and bikes.
+There’s a weight area with balls and foam rollers, plus an entire full sized quiet yoga room.
+Jordan enjoyed her walk on the treadmill; they were even connected to Youtube and Netflix!